erkal/kite/README.md

 [A **demo** of the latest state can be found here](https://erkal.github.io/kite/).

+[Here is a short video](https://youtu.be/LeTDfFwZv3s) showing the basic usage.

 Kite is almost entirely written in [Elm](http://elm-lang.org/).

 ## For Development